 Mother always told you to eat your fruits and vegetables.
 Sometimes, mother was wrong.
 A less severe form of food allergy, called oral allergy syndrome, is a reaction to proteins in common raw fruits, vegetables, nuts and seeds.
 It’s called “oral allergy” syndrome or OAS because its symptoms are usually limited to the lips, mouth, […]

+From the Allergic Living archives.
+First published in the magazine in 2005.
 Consider the Canadian Food Inspection Agency’s list of the top 10 food groups that cause the most frequent and severe allergic reactions.
-Nine of the names will be familiar to most Canadians — peanuts, tree nuts, milk, eggs, fish and shellfish, soy, wheat and sesame seeds.
-But the tenth name on the list may surprise: […]
+Nine of the names will be familiar to most Canadians — peanuts, tree nuts, milk, eggs, fish and shellfish, soy, wheat […]

 Even when she’s not in front of a microphone, Shelagh Rogers is exactly the woman you hear hosting on CBC Radio One program: smart, witty, kind-hearted, and deeply passionate about Canadians.
 But with her work comes a lot of travel and socializing.
 And as she tells journalist Jennifer Van Evra, that’s tricky for Rogers, as […]

 These chemical additives cause reactions that mimic allergy.
 But the reason why remains a mystery.
-Consider the Canadian Food Inspection Agency’s list of the top 10 food groups that cause the most frequent and severe allergic reactions.
-Nine of the names will be familiar to most Canadians: peanuts, tree nuts, milk, eggs, fish and shellfish, […]
+Consider the Canadian Food Inspection Agency’s list of the Top 11 food groups that cause the most frequent and severe allergic reactions.
+Eight of the names will be familiar to most North Americans: peanuts, tree nuts, milk, eggs, fish and […]

+From the Allergic Living archives.
+First published in the magazine in 2010.
 It started out as a medical mystery that had meat lovers scratching their bodies and allergists scratching their heads.
-Emergency physicians and allergists in the southeastern United States began seeing hunters and outdoor enthusiasts with no previous allergy history who were going into anaphylactic shock after eating red meat.
-But unlike most severe allergic reactions, […]
+Emergency physicians and allergists in the southeastern United States began seeing hunters and outdoor enthusiasts with no previous allergy history who were going into […]